hpc-maths/samurai/docs/source/tutorial/operator_on_subset.rst

 where this property holds for the cells  `1`, `2` and `6` beneath the red arrows.

-This projection operator is just the average of valus on the two fine cells.
+This projection operator is just the average of values on the two fine cells.
 Thus, the result is set in the coarse cell.

 .. code-block:: c++